jenkinsci/conjur-credentials-plugin/README.md

 Finally, save the configuration.

-### Step 3: Define Conjur Authenticator
+### Step 3: Define Secrets Manager Authenticator

 Set up a JWT authenticator.
-This step will need to be done by the Conjur admin.
+This step will need to be done by the Secrets Manager admin.

 For information and guidelines about setting up JWT authentication, see [JWT Authentication](https://docs.cyberark.com/conjur-open-source/latest/en/content/operations/services/cjr-authn-jwt-lp.htm).